Nibir088/Responsible-AI-Group-3-/privacy.md

   <img src="img/objective_perturb.png" alt="Description of the image">
 </p>

+This algorithm is designed to ensure privacy-preserving empirical risk minimization.
 ### Deep Learning with Differential Privacy

 For the differentially private training of neural networks, Abadi et al. [60] introduced two different components in their paper, including a *differentially private stochastic gradient descent (SGD) algorithm* and a *moments accountant*.